Medically reviewed on April 10, 2018.

 a stroke, blood clot, or coronary artery disease (hardened arteries);

 Optiray 240 is not expected to harm an unborn baby.
 Tell your doctor if you are pregnant.

 It is not known whether Optiray 240 passes into breast milk or if it could harm a nursing baby.
 If you choose not to expose your baby to any this medicine in your breast milk, do not breast-feed for 8 hours after you receive this medicine.
 If you use a breast pump during this time, throw out any milk you collect.

 How is ioversol given?

-Optiray 240 is injected into a vein or artery through an IV.
+Optiray 240 is given as an infusion into a vein or artery.
 A healthcare provider will give you this injection.

 Drink extra fluids before and after your radiologic test.
 Optiray 240 can cause you to get dehydrated, which can lead to dangerous effects on your kidneys.
 Follow your doctor's instructions about the types and amount of fluids you should drink before and after your test.

 Older adults may need special care to avoid becoming dehydrated.
 Your kidney function may need to be checked after you have received Optiray 240.